chasoneil/mall-demo/README.md

 # mall-demo
-A standard mall system for demo by SpringCloud
+## Descri : A standard mall system for demo by SpringCloud